smk762/atomicDEX-API/examples/README.md

-# AtomicDEX-API Examples
+# Komodo DeFi Framework Examples

-This directory contains example implementation/use cases of AtomicDEX-API
+This directory contains example implementation/use cases of the Komodo DeFi Framework